Untitled 08 – 09.06.2014.

-"Untitled 08 | 09.06.2014." (stylized as untitled 08 | 09.06.2014.), titled "Untitled 2" before its official release, is a jazz rap song by American rapper Kendrick Lamar, featured on his compilation album, Untitled Unmastered.
+"Untitled 08 | 09.06.2014." (stylized in all lowercase), titled "Untitled 2" before its official release, is a jazz rap song by American rapper Kendrick Lamar, featured on his compilation album, Untitled Unmastered.
 It was produced by Thundercat who also provides additional vocals, and Mono/Poly.

 Composition

 Lyrically, the track discusses the futility of hopelessness in the face of adversity (mashed up with 'untitled 2' for Kendrick's Fallon performance in January).
 The lyrics show little optimism, though Lamar cushions his anger and disappointment with "irresistibly" feel-good vibes, suggesting there may be hope after all.
 USA Today described the narrative: "one of a young woman struggling with her come-up, the other an impoverished voice lashing out at Kendrick's own accounts of his struggles.
 Both stories dissolve into his own, as he ends the album questioning what exactly we're owed by the universe for existing, and how hard we need to fight for what we're not."
 Musically, critics compared the song with "King Kunta", for its "hydraulic-pumping synthesized bass thump and Lamar's slangy flow".